 Does Invisalign work?

-The fact that small forces can move teeth gradually into a better position, it’s important to understand that these forces cause the bone surrounding the tooth to slowly remodel.
+The fact that small forces can move teeth gradually into a better position can be explained on a biological level.
+It’s important to understand that these forces cause the bone surrounding the tooth to slowly remodel.
 This occurs on a cellular level.
-The bone cells that are under stress due to the forces placed on the tooth via the Invisalign aligner dissolve and the bone cells behind the area of force are growing.
-This causes a translation of the tooth into a position determined by the computer modelling called Clincheck.
+The bone cells that are under stress due to the forces placed on the tooth via the Invisalign aligner will dissolve.
+This is known as osteoblastic activity.
+The bone cells behind the area of force actually grow.
+This is known as osteoclastic activity.
+This causes movement or translation of the tooth into a position determined by the computer modelling called Clincheck.

 Although the answer to the question “Does Invisalign work ?” is often yes, please ensure you are properly assessed to see if Invisalign is suitable for your individual circumstances.